JacobLinCool/LeetCode-Stats-Card/README.md

 #### `font` (default: `Baloo_2`)

-Card font, you can use all most all fonts on Google Fonts.
+Card font, you can use almost all fonts on [Google Fonts](https://fonts.google.com/).

-It is case-insensitive, and you can use `font=dancing_script` or `font=Dancing%20Script`.
+It is case-insensitive, and you can use `font=dancing_script` or `font=Dancing%20Script` to get the same result.

 ```md
 ![](https://leetcard.jacoblin.cool/jacoblincool?font=Dancing_Script)